 But let’s just say for now that it depends if you’re providing “substantial services” for your guests or not.
 It’s my opinion that it’s much better for you to file the taxes on Schedule E.

-You have to be prepared to manage the property yourself or invest a significant amount of time into the business.
+But as a short term rental business, the home also offers a chance to significantly reduce our taxes.
+To do this, you have to be prepared to manage the property yourself or invest a significant amount of time into the business.
 You have to be careful to fulfil the IRS criteria as noted above.
 But if you do, you’ve got until 2023 to take full advantage of the 100% bonus depreciation.

-But if you already have a second home or you just love vacation homes, this could be a great fit for you.
+If you already have a second home or you just love vacation homes, this could be a great fit for you.

 What do you think about this tax move, pretty amazing, right?
 Comment below!